Maria De Grazia Big Sisters Circle graduation lunch

 I KNOW HOW THESE WOMEN ARE FEELING BECAUSE THAT’S WHERE I WAS.

-Maria came to Houston as a refugee almost 7 years ago.
+Maria came to Houston as a refugee almost ten years ago.
 Her Italian parents moved to Venezuela before Maria was born.
 They made a life there.
 Maria and her siblings grew up in a loving environment in a house full of books, and in 2013 Maria graduated with a Bachelor’s degree in Communication & Journalism.
 With her upbringing and education, she was looking forward to a successful career.

 By that time her father was politically active and in outspoken opposition to the government.
 Maria’s family became the target of persecution and the situation became unsafe.
 Maria left home with $200 in her pocket and a small backpack.